Lennart05/toponym/README.md

 - `topCompOut()` saves multiple maps and toponym data.
 - `topFreq()` retrieves most frequent toponym substrings.
 - `topZtest()` lets users apply a Z-test on toponym distributions.
+- `toponymOptions()` allows users to modify settings for managing toponym data.

 For help type `?toponym` or a question mark following the individual function name (or use the `help()` syntax).
 A link to the index at the